-" ENSURING ADEQUATE TESTING IN COMBAT-REPRESENTATIVE CONDITIONS with deficiencies with M&S verification and validation (V&V), insufficient coverage of the operational environment and threats, including insufficient threat realism for cyber assessments, and inadequate data collection to support an evaluation of operational performance.
+" ENSURING ADEQUATE TESTING IN COMBAT-REPRESENTATIVE CONDITIONS

+In FY22, DOT&E continued to highlight and correct instances where proposed test plans were not adequate.
+Based on the test plans that DOT&E reviewed in FY22, common shortfalls were associated with deficiencies with M&S verification and validation (V&V), insufficient coverage of the operational environment and threats, including insufficient threat realism for cyber assessments, and inadequate data collection to support an evaluation of operational performance.
 DOT&E also noted a lack of production representative systems due to differences in software between the fielded system and the system under test.
 DOT&E worked with program stakeholders to improve the test adequacy of plans.